 And for truly relaxing luxury, ask us about scheduling an in-suite facial or massage while you are here.

 Don’t Miss Visiting the Town of Fairhope!

 Fairhope is bike-friendly and we can arrange bicycle rentals for your family.
 It’s also sidewalk-friendly and you can easily get to town by walking about a mile south along the Section Street sidewalk.
 And of course you can drive.
 Once you get downtown, there are lots of interesting dining options and cute shops among beds of gorgeous flowers everywhere.
 Looking for something in particular?
 Ask a friendly local.
-Fairhope is one of the fastest growing small towns in AL and in 2018 was named the prettiest small town in AL by Architectural Digest magazine.
-And Fairhope was named one of The South’s Best Small Towns of 2020 by Southern Living magazine.
+Fairhope is one of the fastest growing small towns in AL and was named one of The 50 Best Small Towns in the South 2023 by Southern Living magazine.
 We also think it’s the friendliest!